APPENDICES

 6c

-During the War Between the States, Jules served in Company I of the 26th Regiment Louisiana Infantry, a front-line unit raised in Lafourche Parish that fought gallantly at Vicksburg, Mississippi.
-Jules married Rosema, daughter of Anglo-American John Brown, in a civil ceremony in Lafourche Parish in May 1867.
-Their son Joseph Edgard was born near Raceland, Lafourche Parish, in February 1868.
+During the War of 1861-65, Jules served in Company I of the 26th Regiment Louisiana Infantry, raised in Lafourche Parish, which fought at Vicksburg, Mississippi.
+Jules married Rosema, daughter of John Brown and Justine Pontiff, in a civil ceremony in Lafourche Parish in May 1867.
+Their son Joseph Edgard was born near Raceland in February 1868.

 CONCLUSION

 Louis Dantin dit La Joye of Paris, who had settled at Port-Toulouse, Île Royale, now Cape Breton Island, in the early 1740s, fathered 10 children, including six sons, and died during Le Grand Dérangement.
-His second son, Louis, fils, born at Port-Toulouse in c1745, lost not only his parents during Le Grand Dérangement but every single one of his siblings.
-His first wife gave him three sons, but when he came to Louisiana from France in 1785, he was middle aged, married to a middle-aged widow, and brought with him only daughters.
-The Acadian branch of his family, except for its blood, could have died with him, but that did not happen.
-In Louisiana, he married a third time to a woman half his age, who gave him six more sons, every one of whom created families of their own.
-Louis, fils's descendants settled in the Lafourche and Terrebonne valley.
+His second son, Louis, fils, born at Port-Toulouse in c1745, lost not only his parents during the Great Disruption but also every single one of his siblings.
+His first wife gave him three sons, but when he came to Louisiana from France in 1785 and settled on upper Bayou Lafourche, he was middle-aged, married to a middle-aged widow, and had buried his sons back in France.
+The Acadian branch of this family, then, except for its blood, could have died with Louis, fils on the upper bayou, but that did not happen.
+Less than two years after coming to Louisiana, he married a third time, to a woman half his age, who gave him six more sons, every one of whom created families of their own.
+During the early antebellum period, Louis, fils and his descendants moved down bayou into what became Lafourche Interior and Terrebonne parishes.

-When federal census takers counted slaves in Lafourche and Terrebonne parishes in 1850 and 1860, no Dantin appeared on the lists of slaveholders, so Louis Dantin, fils's descendants participated only peripherally in the South's antebellum plantation economy.
+When federal census takers counted slaves in Lafourche Interior and Terrebonne parishes in 1850 and 1860, no Dantin appeared on the lists of slaveholders.
+Louis Dantin, fils's descendants, then, participated only peripherally in the South's antebellum plantation economy.

-At least three members of the family, two grandsons and a great-grandson of Louis Dantin, fils, served Louisiana in uniform during the War Between the States.
+At least three members of the family, two grandsons and a great-grandson of Louis Dantin, fils, served Louisiana in uniform during the War of 1861-65.
 All three of them survived the war.
 Nevertheless, they and their kinsmen lived in a part of the state that was especially hard hit by the conflict.
-Successive Federal invasions devastated the Lafourche and Terrebonne valleys early in the war, and the Yankees occupied most of the region after 1862.
+Successive Federal invasions devastated the Lafourche/Terrebonne valley early in the war, and the Yankees occupied most of the region after 1862.
 Confederate foragers also plagued the area when the Federals were not around. ...

-Thanks to Louis, fils's fecund sons and grandsons, Dantin is a common name in Lafourche and Terrebonne parishes today.
+Thanks to Louis, fils's fecund sons and grandsons, Dantin is a common surname in Lafourche and Terrebonne parishes today.
 It is rare, however, in other parts of Acadiana. ...

-The family's name also is spelled Dantein, Dentin.
+The family's name also is spelled Dantein, D'Antin, Dautin, Dentin, Denton.
+[See Book Ten for the Acadian family's Louisiana "begats"]

 Settlement Abbreviations